 For bundling all your Laika extensions, you need to extend ExtensionBundle.
 In our case we only need to override the parsers property and leave everything else at the empty default implementations.

 '''

 object QuotedBlocks extends ExtensionBundle {

+val description: String = "Parser extension for quoted blocks"

 override val parsers: ParserBundle =

-ParserBundle(blockParsers = Seq(quotedBlockParser))
+new ParserBundle(blockParsers = Seq(quotedBlockParser))

 }

 '''

 Finally you can register your extension together with any built-in extensions you may use: